zewas1/ProductCatalog/README.md

-In order to run this application a local web server with mysql database is needed.
+In order to run this application a local web server with mysql database and composer are needed.
 You can run it with XAMPP's apache and mysql.

 Download xampp: https://www.apachefriends.org/download.html PHP 8.0.11 for your operating system.

+Download and install composer: https://getcomposer.org/download/

 Start XAMPP's apache and mysql services via XAMPP control panel.